 SMC First Class is a way for you to experience the College, its faculty, and students before you even graduate from high school.
 Better yet, it is a way for you to get a valuable four-credit course for free!
 Eligible high school students can take one hybrid course during the spring semester of their senior year.

-Students may choose to take one of four courses in the domain of Business/Accounting, Education, Environmental Studies, and Political Science.
-Courses are profiled in detail on the course overview page - selections of which will be detailed in early fall 2018.
+Students may choose to take one of six courses profiled in detail on the course overview page.

 SMC First Class is a bona fide college course taught by a Saint Michael’s College faculty member.
 Students are expected to spend time carefully preparing for class by completing course readings, online discussions, and other assignments.
 Time spent with classmates and faculty members is devoted to discussing and making meaning of the course content together.
 Our faculty members bring a passion for sharing their discipline with you, and expect you to bring strong organization and time management skills as well as a willingness to reach out for assistance when necessary.
 We also recognize that you will be completing SMC First Class courses during the high school semester, so we have designed the online portion of the courses with flexibility in mind.